esciencecenter-digital-skills/python-intermediate-development-uva/_episodes/15-coding-conventions.md

 > ~~~
 >  {: .language-bash}
 >
 > Next look at the `inflammation-analysis.py` file and identify where the above guidelines have not been followed.
+> Tip: All IDEs can be configured to automatically highlight most code style violoations!
 Fix
 > the discovered inconsistencies and commit them to the feature branch.
 >> ## Solution
 >> Ideally, modify `inflammation-analysis.py` with an editor that helpfully marks inconsistencies with